ExistedGit/Dota2Cheat/README.md

 **I KNOW IT DOESN'T WORK ON WIN11, STOP MESSAGING ME ABOUT IT.
 TRY TO [USE](https://github.com/ExistedGit/Dota2Cheat/issues/124) SOME [OTHER](https://github.com/ExistedGit/Dota2Cheat/issues/120) INJECTOR THAT WORKS ON WIN11(JUST DON'T FORGET TO STILL LAUNCH IT, TO MOVE ASSETS)**

 **Use at own risk.
-Though I use methods that make detection chances as low as possible, there are no guarantees.** (also consider not using non-legit features that you can get reported for)
+Though I use all available methods to lower the detection chance, there are no guarantees.** (also consider not using non-legit features that you can get reported/flagged for)

 ## Troubleshooting